Pprime1/csasm/README.md

   - [x] Centre on the current player's location
   - [ ] Have Circles for each waypoint
     - [ ] needs to convert geometry waypoint locations to WKT?
-    - [ ] need to update the colour of them with updatemap updates
+    - [x] need to update the colour of them with updatemap updates
   - [ ] can we zoom map further in than 50m?
   - [x] clear the playerloc pin once it updates?
   - [x] map update/pan on movement?
   - [x] make the displayed map bigger on screen?
 1000px height x full device-width ==> set in the css stylesheet
       - do we show other players? ... no:sleeping_bed:
   - [x] delay showmap.js from starting until the game actually starts
   - [ ] why doesn't the actual map tiles display by default at startup?
-Maybe delay first display until startmap function? change the person marker icon to be a person ... why does     iconUrl: '../../personicon.png'  not work?
+Maybe delay first display until is_running? change the person marker icon to be a person ... why does     iconUrl: '../../personicon.png'  not work?
 404 Not found?
 - [ ] create a live, outdoors, example for testing
   - [x] iphone testing